Ipswich railway station: History

 The show also included a sleeping car and a new composite corridor coach.

-In 1948, following nationalisation of the railways, Ipswich became part of the British Railways Eastern Region.
+In 1948, following nationalisation of the railways, Ipswich became part of British Railways' Eastern Region.

-By the late 1970s, the costs of running the dated mechanical signalling systems north of Colchester was recognised and, in 1978, a scheme for track rationalisation and re-signalling was duly submitted to the Department of Transport.
-This was followed by a proposal to electrify the Great Eastern Main Line in 1980.
+By the late 1970s, the costs of running the dated mechanical signalling systems north of was recognised and, in 1978, a scheme for track rationalisation and resignalling was duly submitted to the Department for Transport.
+This was followed by a proposal to electrify the remainder of the Great Eastern Main Line (GEML) to Ipswich and in 1980.